Help for Your Legal Problem

 If you were sheltered in a motel or hotel through DCF’s Economic Services Division as of June 30, 2023, then you were part of the “June cohort.”
 You were authorized to stay in a motel or hotel until you find a place to live or until April 1, 2024.

-Members of the “June Cohort” were also given an extension to stay in emergency housing by the BAA (see above).
+Members of the “June Cohort” were also given an extension to stay in emergency housing until June 30, 2024, by the Budget Adjustment Act (see above).

 Note that there are a number of rules and exceptions that apply to the June cohort, including that you must: